What Do Veterinary Technicians Do? (Certified Vet Techs & Vet Tech Instructors Weigh In)

 Become a vet tech online

 If you know you want to start a career as a vet tech, but aren’t sure you have the time to attend a traditional college, earning your vet tech education online could be the best fit to help you reach your goals.
 Penn Foster’s AVMA-CVTEA accredited online Veterinary Technician Associate Degree is a self-paced, in-depth program that covers the essential knowledge that can help you prepare to become a vet tech and sit for the VTNE.
-To learn more about our program, how a vet tech externship works in online school, and what you need to do to get started, call our expert Admissions Specialists today at 1-888-427-6500!
+To learn more about our program, how a vet tech externship works in online school, and what you need to do to get started, request more info or call our expert Admissions Specialists today at 1-888-427-6500!

 *Source: U.S. Bureau of Labor Statistics